 Caution on version compatibility

-Configuration inheritance fixes the problem of having several versions of the same library in the classpath if they can be resolved, meaning that dependencies need to be compatible.
-The following configuration would still result in having 2 version of commons-io
+Configuration inheritance resolves the issue of having multiple versions of the same library in the classpath, as long as the dependencies can be reconciled.
+However, the following configuration would still result in having two versions of commons-io

 in the classpath: